-Compare disinfectants from brands including ALDI Power Force, Pine O Cleen, Strike, Domestos, Dettol, White King, Woolworths Homebrand and Coles Ultra, on their effectiveness, smell, ease of use, environmental friendliness, packaging design, value for money and overall satisfaction.
+Compare disinfectants from brands including Pine O Cleen, Dettol Glen 20, Dettol, Strike, ALDI Power Force, White King, Domestos, Woolworths Essentials and Coles Ultra on effectiveness, smell, ease of use, packaging design, environmental friendliness, value for money and overall satisfaction.

 See our Ratings Methodology.

-To find out, we surveyed nearly 2,000 Aussies for their feedback on the disinfectants they’ve purchased and used in the last six months.
+To find out, we surveyed more than 1,600 Aussie consumers for their feedback on the disinfectant(s) they’ve purchased and used in the last 12 months.
 Respondents compared and rated brands on effectiveness, smell, ease of use, environmental friendliness, packaging design, value for money and overall satisfaction.
-Those which received the minimum required survey sample size of 30 responses are featured in our results.
+Brands that received the minimum required survey sample size of 30 responses are featured in our results.

 Pine O Cleen ‘nose’ what’s up when it comes to smelling fresh.
 The brand offers a large selection of disinfectant wipes, floor cleaners and multipurpose cleaners in both spray bottle and wipe varieties.
-You can usually score these for anywhere between $5.69 and $13.69, with multipacks selling for up to $39.98, for a whopping 540 wipes!
-There’ll be nothing you can’t clean.
+You can usually score these for anywhere between $5 and $15.

 Pine O Cleen’s hospital-grade disinfectants can be used on surfaces such as floors, walls, countertops and tables.
-They contain 1.5% benzalkonium chloride and are said to kill germs and eliminate grime and dirt.
-Different scents include lemon, eucalyptus, pine, ‘crisp apple’, lavender and lemon lime.
+Some products are said to contain 1.5% benzalkonium chloride and are said to kill germs and eliminate grime and dirt.
+Different scents include Lemon, Eucalyptus, Pine, ‘Crisp Apple’, Lavender and Lemon Lime.
 Products are usually available in 400ml, 500ml, 750ml, 1L and 1.25L.
 Its wipes alternatively come in packs of 90, 120, 180 and 540.

 When it comes to anything clean, the brand Dettol just rolls of the tongue.
 It provides a large variety of household cleaning products, such as multipurpose sprays, disinfectant wipes, washing machine cleaners, laundry sanitisers, kitchen sprays and bathroom sprays.
 Dettol is also popular for its personal hygiene range, which includes instant hand sanitisers, hand wash, body wash and first aid & antiseptics.
 Dettol products usually check out for anywhere between $3.60 and $5.